MaibornWolff/dcos-airfield/README.md

 ## Roadmap
 The current release contains all basic functionality to collaborate with shared Zeppelin instances.
 Below is a list of future additions that will probably be included in a future release.
 Of course we can't give any guarantees :-)

-* Securing the application with OIDC
 * Usability improvements (only show creatable instances, allow adding GPUs to the instance, etc.)
 * Adding notebook templates to be created automatically on instance start
 * Deployment as DC/OS package
 * Build PR for DC/OS universe
 * Check available resources in the cluster before trying to start a notebook to avoid that instances get stuck in staging
 * Allow integration with dynamically scaling the DC/OS cluster
-* Protect zeppelin instances with user / password